-Aged care service providers participating in the program collect and submit data to the Australian Government every three months.
-They can then access a report comparing their results to other homes taking part in the program.
+Aged care service providers must collect and submit data to the Australian Government every three months.
+They can then access a report comparing their results to other aged care homes.
 The government does not receive any data that can personally identify you.

-All aged care homes need to meet accreditation standards, whether or not they participate in the quality indicators program.
+All aged care homes need to meet accreditation standards.
 All service providers should be able to tell you about the quality of their care and services, and their improvement activities.

 How can I be involved?

-Read more about quality on the Australian Aged Care Quality Agency website.
+Read more about quality on the Aged Care Quality and Safety Commission website.